XCSoar/XCSoar/XCSoarV4-README.txt

 - Grey out of some task specific menu items if in abort mode.
 - Style option to draw an arrow body alongwith the arrow head under option "Wind Arrow" in Settings->Map Display(Expert)
+- Fixed bug in query airspace if inside airspace
+- Added gettext() to enumerated parameters

 Changes from 5.1.0 beta 1:
 - Speed to fly compensated for risk